 - It’s okay to rely on pre-made designs.
 Lots of website builders want you to know you have a lot of flexibility, but doing a lot of DIY design has the potential to go poorly quickly.
 If you know you don’t have an eye for design, choosing a builder that has strong guidelines built-in, like Squarespace, can be really helpful.

+When should you upgrade to a paid website builder plan?You should upgrade to a paid plan as soon as you need a custom domain to start building brand and SEO authority online.
+Every site builder on this list requires a paid plan to connect a custom domain.
+With a paid plan, you’ll also typically remove built-in ads, which can also help your brand image.
 If you don’t have a pressing need for a custom domain, upgrading to a paid plan will depend largely on your site needs and the builder you choose.
 As soon as your site needs to outgrow the free plan, you should upgrade – but that could be when you need more than 5 pages on Jimdo, or when you need more than 500 MB of storage on Wix.